omar-njie/Automated-Setup-Script-for-Zsh-with-Oh-My-Zsh-and-Plugins/README.md

 ## Custom Plugins
 The script also includes the installation of two custom plugins, `zsh-autosuggestions` and `zsh-syntax-highlighting`.

-If you'd like to add additional custom plugins, simply follow the format in the script by cloning the plugin repository to the `~/.oh-my-zsh/custom/plugins` directory and adding the plugin's in the plugins you can modify this section:
+If you'd like to add additional custom plugins, simply follow the format in the script by cloning the plugin repository to the `~/.oh-my-zsh/custom/plugins` directory the script will do that for you and adding the plugin's in the plugins you can modify this section:
 ```bash
 echo 'Adding plugins to .zshrc...'
 sed -i 's/^plugins=.*/plugins=(git zsh-autosuggestions zsh-syntax-highlighting ...)/' ~/.zshrc